 When in Cyprus, we ate out a bit more often than usually, but still cooked most of the meals ourselves.
 Both grocery costs and restaurant costs were around 250 euros, which means that we used around 20 € per day for food and drinks for two of us.
 Seems that the occasional craft beers and wine carafes here and there raise the total sum in restaurants category surprisingly much...

 Fitness and other costs

 In fitness costs category are the entries to gyms in North Cyprus, where the price of a single entry varied between 2,15 to 3,25 euros.
 We also got some first-time-for-free entries to gyms.
-In other costs are the entrance tickets to sights like St. Hilarion Castle in North Cyprus and some toiletries.
+In other costs, there are entrance tickets to sights like St. Hilarion Castle in North Cyprus and some toiletries.

 If money is not an issue, there are plenty of high standard holiday homes for rent in coastal cities, and of course there is wide range of hotels as well.
 It is often said, that renting a car is the best way to see the island, and for sure you can get to basically any place with your own wheels.
 We planned to rent a car ourselves, but somehow the time passed by so quickly, that we had to give up the idea.